-The Chairman Lou Dall’Est opened the January meeting of the Society at 8.10pm welcoming the 43 members and visitors in attendance.
+The Chairman Lou Dall’Est opened the February meeting of the Society at 8:05 pm welcoming the 66 members and visitors in attendance.

 2. New Members: Lou welcomed the new members and thanked them for attending.
 He commented that he hoped they enjoyed their association with the ASA and not to hesitate to ask questions.

-4. Lost and Found: (TH) As per last Month
+4. Lost and Found: (TH) None

 5. Service Items: (JP) at side of hall with John.

-Meeting closed at 9.25pm and members enjoyed a chat over supper.
+Meeting closed at 9:10pm and members enjoyed a chat over supper.